trsong/trsong.github.io/_posts/2019-11-01-DailyQuestionsNov.md

 **Java Playground:** [https://repl.it/languages/java](https://repl.it/languages/java)

+### Jan 5, 2020 \[Hard\] Find Arbitrage Opportunities
+---
+> **Question:** Suppose you are given a table of currency exchange rates, represented as a 2D array.
+Determine whether there is a possible arbitrage: that is, whether there is some sequence of trades you can make, starting with some amount A of any currency, so that you can end up with some amount greater than A of that currency.
+>
+> There are no transaction costs and you can trade fractional quantities.

 ### Jan 4, 2020 LC 554 \[Medium\] Brick Wall
 ---
 > **Question:** A wall consists of several rows of bricks of various integer lengths and uniform height.
 Your goal is to find a vertical line going from the top to the bottom of the wall that cuts through the fewest number of bricks.
 If the line goes through the edge between two bricks, this does not count as a cut.